As IT evolves alongside both the physical and – now more common – digital workplace, so too does the IT infrastructure that sustains it.

 3 types of IT infrastructure

-Let’s move on from the components onto the different types of IT infrastructure and what you can expect from each one.
+Let’s move on from the components to the different IT infrastructure types and what you can expect from each one.
 They can all involve different types of components.

 Traditional